davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

   ```bash
   $ cd learningTypes
   ```
-- Now let's create a new file using the VSCode editor.
+- Create a new file using the VSCode editor.

   ```bash
   $ code types.c